bloccooo/dbkp/README.md

 - Visual database configuration
 - Storage setup with validation
-- Backup and restore operations with progress indicators
+- Backup and restore operations
-- Easy navigation through menus
+- Navigation through menus

 You can exit the TUI at any time using `esc`.